thredup/dropship-test/README.md

 # dropshipping-test

-We have defined events and processor__
+We have defined events and processor<br />
 In main class present sequential processing of events

 ## V1 updates